hmcts/design-system/app/views/content/hmcts-a-z/README.md

 Use with explanation

+### Evidence

+Explanation:
+Information provided by any means which helps the tribunal or court reach a decision on a case or appeal.

+For citizens:
+Use with explanation

 ## F

 ### Fact

 Explanation:
-The legal reason for why the marriage has broken down irretrievably.
+The legal reason for why a marriage has broken down irretrievably.

+The facts of the appeal which a tribunal is trying to establish.

 For citizens use:
 Reason for divorce